• Skip to primary navigation

 • Add the water and watermelon to the blender.
 Blend for about one minute until smooth.

 • For little to no pulp, use a fine mesh sieve or cheesecloth to strain the liquid into a pitcher.
 If using a high-powered blender, straining should not be necessary.
+If using a watermelon with seeds, definitely strain to get rid of any extra seeds.

 • Pour the drink into a pitcher or bottle.
 Add 1 cup of ice and stir.
 Do not add too much ice as this will dilute the flavor and sweetness.